lyxzhb/dstc11-simmc2.1-damo-convai/README.md

 - 👏🏻  2022.10.28: We submit our test-std prediction results to SIMMC and make our repository public available.
 - 👏🏻  2022.11.5: We are officialy announced as the *Winner* of DSTC11 Track1 Subtask2,3,4 and *Runner-up* of DSTC11 Track1 Subtask1.

-## **Result**

-For the results of each task, we put the prediction results of the test-std set in the corresponding folder

 ## **Environment**
 Install the conda virtual environment by:
 ```shell